rdbch/not_a_simclr/README.md

-# SimCLR - A naive tutorial
+# SimCLR

+A simplified tutorial for [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/pdf/2002.05709v3.pdf).

 ## 1. Installation
 #### Conda